Cloud Security

 Institutions engaging with public cloud service providers need assurance that they can trust that provider with their data.
 One of the ways to assess the maturity level of the cloud providers in terms of security is to evaluate which standards the provider is accredited to and this information is usually readily available on the Cloud Service provider’s website.

-This document provides an overview of some of some of the most common security standards relating to cloud security:
+This document provides an overview of some of the most common security standards relating to cloud security:

 ISO/IEC 27001